 If you file Form 1040EZ.
-If you file Form 1040EZ, figure your MAGI by adding the amount on Form 1040EZ, line 4 and any tax-exempt interest reported in the space to the left of line 2.
+If you file Form 1040EZ, figure your MAGI by adding Form 1040EZ, line 4 and any tax-exempt interest reported in the space to the left of line 2.

 Filing Requirements for Children and Other Dependents